-TADAT assessments will usually be commissioned by either international agencies (e.g., African Development Bank, Asian Development Bank, European Commission, IMF, Inter-American Development Bank, and World Bank), bilateral donors, or by a country's Ministry of Finance or tax administration.
+TADAT assessments will usually be initiated by either a country's Ministry of Finance or tax administration, or by international/regional agencies (e.g., African Development Bank, African Tax Administration Forum, Asian Development Bank, European Commission, International Monetary Fund (IMF), Inter-American Development Bank, and World Bank), bilateral donors.

 TADAT assessments are conducted by an assessment team typically comprising 3 or 4 trained assessors, one of whom is the designated assessment team leader.
-The team shall include at least one (but preferably two or more) trained assessor(s) with at least five years of tax administration experience.
+The team shall include at least one (but preferably two or more) trained assessor/s with at least five years of tax administration experience.
 The team may also include one or more analysts in a supporting role to assist in data collection, evidence gathering, and analysis.
 However, these analysts cannot be involved in determining 'ABCD' scores (i.e. only the team's trained assessors can determine the assessment ratings).